greenelab/phenoplier/environment/README.md

 # Conda environment and data

 If you want to run scripts/notebook from PhenoPLIER, you need to follow these steps to create a conda environment and download the necessary data.

+Keep in mind that the software only runs on Linux or macOS, **Windows is not supported** now.

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-1. Open a terminal and execute all following steps in it.
+1. Open a terminal, run `cd environment` from the folder where you cloned this repo, and execute all following steps in it.
 1. Run:

     ```bash